-The Saikawa group at Emory University is working with farmers from Historic Westside Gardens (HWG) to test a variety of active and potential growing spaces for heavy metals including lead and chromium.
+The Saikawa lab at Emory University is partnering with Historic Westside Gardens (HWG), whose members and staff live in the community, to test a variety of active and potential growing spaces for heavy metals and metalloids, such as lead, zinc, and cadmium.
+Our work has led to the finding of slag in the Westside neighborhood, which is now a Superfund site.
 We are also working to determine safe and inexpensive plants to grow to remediate, or remove, the metals from the soil.
-This project is funded by the Emory HERCULES Center, which works to understand lifetime exposures and their health impacts.
-Other partners include the Environmental Protection Agency (EPA), Georgia Department of Public Health, and the City of Atlanta.
+This project was funded by the Emory HERCULES Center, which works to understand lifetime exposures and their health impacts.
+Other partners include the Georgia Department of Public Health, and Pediatric Environmental Health Specialty Unit.

-1. Measure the concentration and bioavailability of heavy metals in urban gardens
+1. Measure the concentration and bioavailability of heavy metals in urban garden

-2. Test commonly- used plants and see if they can reduce heavy metals in contaminated sites.
+2. Test commonly- used plants and assess if they can reduce heavy metals in contaminated sites